IntersectMBO/interim-constitution/cardano-constitution-0.txt

 ### ARTICLE III PARTICIPATORY GOVERNANCE

 #### Section 1

 The Cardano Blockchain ecosystem shall be governed by a decentralized, on-chain governance model, utilizing, to the extent possible and beneficial, smart contracts and other blockchain-based tools to facilitate decision-making and ensure transparency.
-Onchain voting for governance actions shall follow the process outlined in CIP-1694 and the Cardano Blockchain Guardrails.
+On-chain voting for governance actions shall follow the process outlined in CIP-1694 and the Cardano Blockchain Guardrails.

 #### Section 2